 Tip: At the bottom of the File menu you will find a list of recently opened files.
 Simply click on one of these files to open it again.

-Pocket PCs: On Pocket PCs, you will find this list under the menu item Recent in the main menu.
+Windows Mobile: In the Windows Mobile version, you will find this list under the menu item Recent in the main menu.

 Saving a presentation

 When you are working on a presentation, it is good practice to save it frequently.